photon-sdk/photon-lib/threat-model.md

 In case the keyserver is compromised the adversary would have access to all of the encryption keys, but not of users’ iCloud/GDrive accounts.
 Upon detection of the compromise of the keyserver database, a public announcement should be made to ask users to re-register and rotate encryption keys.

 To make targeting the users' iCloud/GDrive accounts more difficult in case of a database breach, user identifiers such as phone numbers and email addresses are hashed using the [scrypt](https://en.wikipedia.org/wiki/Scrypt) key derivation function.
-A random salt is used to mitigate [Rainbow table attacks](https://en.wikipedia.org/wiki/Rainbow_table).
+A random salt is used to mitigate [rainbow table attacks](https://en.wikipedia.org/wiki/Rainbow_table).

 In addition the keyserver DynamoDB database is [encrypted at rest](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/EncryptionAtRest.html) using [HSM backed key management](https://aws.amazon.com/kms/).